microsoftgraph/microsoft-graph-docs/api-reference/v1.0/api/projectrome-put-activity.md

-# Create or replace an activity
+---title: "Create or replace an activity"description: "Create a new or replace an existing user activity for your app.
+If you'd like to create a user activity and its related **historyItems** in one request, you can use deep insert."---# Create or replace an activity

 Create a new or replace an existing user activity for your app.
 If you'd like to create a user activity and its related **historyItems** in one request, you can use [deep insert](projectrome-put-activity.md#example-2---deep-insert).